cellworld/robot_assembly/README.md

 ## Chassis assembly
 <!-- add pic of robot assembly change labels to match stl files-->
 ### Main chassis
+1. Attach the two ABS idler sprockets from the *track set* to *chassis.stl* with a M3 shoulder bolts with a 5mm threaded portion, a washer, and a bolt.
+2. Mount two *drivetrain motors*  to *chassis.stl* with M3 screws
+3. Attach the two ABS drive sprockets to the *drivetrain motor* shafts.
+4. Attach the two silicone tracks
+5. Insert the *main pcb* into the back of the *chassis.stl* and connect it to the *drivetrain motors*
+6. Insert the *battery* and connect it to the *main pcb*

 ### Stimuli module